logaretm/vue-adaptive-utils/README.md

 </p>
 <br>

+## What is this

+Inspired by [react-adaptive-hooks](https://github.com/GoogleChromeLabs/react-adaptive-hooks), and a continuation of my work in [vue-use-web](https://github.com/logaretm/vue-use-web).

 This is a collection of Vue 3.0 composition API functions and utilties to allow your apps to adapt your user's:

 - Network conditions.
 - Battery Status.
 - CPU Cores.
 - Device Memory.

+I have iterated on this idea multiple times, once in my article: [Resource-Adaptive Vue Apps](https://logaretm.com/blog/2019-07-19-resource-adaptive-vue-apps/) which discussed this idea prior to the introduction of the composition API, I have enhanced the idea even more in my work in [vue-use-web](https://github.com/logaretm/vue-use-web).

+With the Vue 3.0 composition API introduction, this is a perfect way to consume such functionalities into your components.
+This library is aimed to Vue 3.0 and already working with the Alpha releases.

+## Why

+This **is not** "yet another web APIs wrappers for Vue's upcoming composition API", this project aims to focus on only the APIs that allow you to tailor your website experience based on various factors like network status, device memory and more.
+It allows you to build "adaptive" vue applications that are aware of your users devices limitation and to be more empathetic towards them.

+This library aims to bring value with those composition functions, not only mirroring the native web APIs that's underneath.

 ## Install